ADSmith-0/js-cli-spinner/README.md

 <img width="361" height="580" alt="Screenshot from 2025-11-17 22-28-51" src="https://github.com/user-attachments/assets/5973a452-953e-48c7-8de0-5f6ad2859a2f" />

-Which is obviously not ideal.
-This spinner comes with a way to fix this however using the `CI` env variable.
-Most CI runners will set an env variable of `CI` to some variation of `true`, so reading this we can decide instead what we display
+Which is obviously not great, but we can get around it using the `CI` env variable.
+Most CI runners will set an env variable of `CI` to some variation of `true`, so if we read this then we can decide to display something else instead that isn't animated

+This is why we have the code below in the `Spinner.ts`
 ```ts
 const CI = execSync('echo "$CI"').toString().trim();
 ...